 In this page

-- 88.8 million passenger journeys were undertaken on local buses in Wales in 2019-20 covering a total of 88.8 million vehicle kilometres (chart 2).
+There were 26.0 million passenger journeys undertaken on local buses in Wales in 2020-21 compared to 91.0 million passenger journeys in the previous year.
+The journeys in 2020-21 covered a total of 64.2 million vehicle kilometres (chart 2).

 The local bus industry in Wales

-During 2019-20, there were 88.8 million passenger journeys on local buses in Wales, with the services covering 88.8 million vehicle kilometres.
-Over three quarters (76.9%) of the distance was accounted for by commercial routes (chart 2).
+During 2020-21, there were 26.0 million passenger journeys on local buses in Wales, with the services covering 64.2 million vehicle kilometres.
+72.9% of the total distance travelled was accounted for by commercial routes (chart 2).

-The total distance travelled in 2019-20 represented a 12.5% fall compared to the previous year.
-Commercial services accounted for 76.9 per cent of the distance travelled.
-The latest figure is 28.2% lower than the distance travelled in 2009-10, a fall driven by a large decrease in the distance travelled on subsidised services (down 52.2%).
-Distances travelled on commercial services fell by 15.5% over the same period.
-The panel survey conducted by Department of Transport (DfT) in Great Britain had shown that passenger journeys had reduced by about 13% in the January to March quarter of 2020 compared to previous year.
+The total distance travelled in 2019-20 (the last mostly pre-pandemic period) was 19.0% lower than the distance travelled in 2009-10, a fall driven by a large decrease in the distance travelled on subsidised services (down 40.0%).
+Distances travelled on commercial services fell by 7.8% over the same period.

 Broadly, the long term trend in distance travelled has tracked the trend in numbers of buses in operation (chart 3).
-Continuing the long term decline in buses and distance covered, the number of buses has decreased in the latest year.
+Continuing the long term decline in buses and distance covered, as well as reflecting the impact of the COVID-19 pandemic, the number of buses and coaches decreased in the latest year.

-In 2019-20 the local bus industry had 4,749 staff, 79.1% of which (3,756) were drivers.
-There was a 0.1% decrease in the number of drivers in the latest year (chart 5), however, this did not affect number of staff compared to previous year.
-Over the long term there has been a slight downward trend in driver numbers and all staff numbers.
+In 2020-21 the local bus industry in Wales had 4,159 staff, 78.3% (3,258) of which were drivers.
+There was a decrease of 11.8% of all staff in the latest year (chart 5) with the number of drivers decreasing by 12.4%.
+Over the long term, there has been a slight downward trend in driver numbers and all staff numbers.
 Broadly, trends in drivers and all staff numbers are similar to the trend in buses in operation.

 Local bus services: fares

 Chart 6 shows how bus fares in Wales and Great Britain have changed since 1995.
 Figures used are in current prices (actual prices paid).
 Bus fares in Wales have increased at a very similar rate to Great Britain, though in recent years fares have increased slightly more in Great Britain than in Wales.
-Bus fares have consistently increased at a rate greater than inflation (as measured by CPIH).
+Bus fares have increased at a rate greater than inflation (as measured by CPIH[footnote 2]).
 This is shown by the steeper trajectories of the fare increases compared with the shallower slope of the dotted line for CPIH.
 Since 1995, fares in Wales increased by 174%, fares in Great Britain increased by 185% and CPIH increased by 64%.
-In the latest year there was a 3.5% increase in Wales and a 2.6% increase in Great Britain, both higher than the inflation rate of 2.3%.
+In the latest year there was no change in fares in Wales and a 1.5% increase in Great Britain, lower than the inflation rate of 2.3%.

 Local bus services: journeys

-Chart 7 shows trends in bus travel in the countries of Great Britain since 1998-99.
+Chart 7 shows trends in bus travel in the countries of Great Britain since 2000-01.
 The trend in Wales was broadly similar to that seen in Scotland until 2018-19.
-The overall trend for England is different because of the distortive effect on London, where there were significant increases in bus journeys up to 2008-09.
+The overall trend for England is different because of the distortive effect of London, where there were significant increases in bus journeys up to 2008-09.

 The number of passenger journeys per person has been decreasing across Great Britain since 2008-09.
-However, Wales recorded a 12.2% decrease in 2019-20 compared with the previous year.
+All countries saw a decrease over the latest year with Wales seeing a 72.4% decrease.
 In Wales, the number of journeys per person is less than half of the rate in Scotland and England (chart 8).
-This rate has remained stable in Wales since 2014-15, whereas the rate has decreased in England and Scotland over the same period.
+This rate has remained stable in Wales since 2014-15, whereas the rate per person has decreased in both England and Scotland over the same period.

 Local bus services: distance covered

-Total distance travelled in Wales by bus represents only 4.0% of all vehicle kilometres travelled in Great Britain for 2019-20 (chart 9).
+The total distance travelled in Wales by bus represents only 3.4% of all vehicle kilometres travelled in Great Britain for 2020-21 (chart 9).

 Licensed taxis and private hire vehicles in Wales